Greg Zuerlein: 2018 season

-In the 2018 season opener, Zuerlein converted all three extra point attempts and converted four of five field goal attempts, including a 55-yarder in a 33–13 win over the Raiders on Monday Night Football, earning him NFC Special Teams Player of the Week for the sixth time in his career.
-He suffered a groin injury in pregame warmups before the Week 2 game against the Cardinals.
-He returned to action in Week 7 against the 49ers, converting four extra point attempts and three field goal attempts in the 39–10 victory.
-In Week 11, against the Kansas City Chiefs on Monday Night Football, he converted six of seven extra point attempts and three field goal attempts in the historic 54–51 victory.
-In the regular season finale against the 49ers, he converted all six extra point attempts and both field goal attempts in the 48–32 victory.
-Overall, he finished the 2018 season converting 35 of 36 extra point attempts and 27 of 31 field goal attempts.
-The Rams won the NFC West and earned the #2-seed in the NFC Playoffs.
+During the season opener against the Raiders on Monday Night Football, Zuerlein converted all three extra point attempts as well as four of five field goal attempts, including a 55-yarder in the 33–13 road victory, earning him NFC Special Teams Player of the Week for the sixth time in his career.
+However, Zuerlein suffered a groin injury in pregame warmups before the next game against the Cardinals.
+He returned to action in Week 7 against the 49ers, converting four extra point attempts and three field goal attempts during the 39–10 victory victory.

+During Week 11, against the Kansas City Chiefs on Monday Night Football, he converted six of seven extra point attempts and three field goal attempts in the historic 54–51 victory.
+In the regular season finale against the 49ers, he converted all six extra point attempts and both field goal attempts during the 48–32 victory.

-In the Divisional Round against the Cowboys, he converted three extra-point attempts and three of four field-goal attempts in the 30–22 victory.
-In the 2019 NFC Championship Game against the New Orleans Saints, Zuerlein was instrumental in the Rams' overtime win, hitting all four of his field-goal attempts.
-This included a 48-yard field goal near the end of regulation to send the game into overtime, and then a 57-yard field goal to win the game in sudden death overtime, sending his team to the Super Bowl LIII.
+Zuerlein finished the 2018 season converting 35 of 36 extra point attempts and 27 of 31 field goals.
+The Rams finished atop the NFC West with a 13–3 record and earned the #2-seed in the playoffs.
+In the Divisional Round against the Cowboys, he converted three extra-point attempts and three of four field-goal attempts during the 30–22 victory.
+During the NFC Championship Game against the New Orleans Saints, Zuerlein was instrumental in the Rams' controversial 26–23 overtime road victory, hitting all four of his field-goal attempts.
+This included a 48-yard field goal near the end of regulation to send the game into overtime, and then a 57-yard field goal to win the game in sudden death overtime, sending the Rams to Super Bowl LIII.
 The winning kick tied the record for the longest successful field goal in NFL overtime history.
-In Super Bowl LIII against the New England Patriots, Zuerlein made a 53-yard field goal late in the third quarter to score the first Rams’ points and tie the game at 3–3.
-With 8 seconds left in the game and his team down 13–3, he missed a 48-yard field goal that would’ve set up his team for a desperation attempt to tie or win the game with an ensuing onside kick recovery and a Hail Mary pass.
-The Rams lost 13–3.
+In the Super Bowl against the New England Patriots, Zuerlein made a 53-yard field goal late in the third quarter to score the first Rams’ points and tie the game at 3–3.
+With eight seconds left in the game and his team down 13–3, he missed a 48-yard field goal that would have set up the Rams for a desperation attempt to tie or win the game with an ensuing onside kick recovery and a Hail Mary pass.